Yield: approx. 3 quarts, 12 servings that are 1.5 cups each (1 serving is approx. 668 calories)

 - Preheat oven to 350 F. Prepare pasta according to package directions.

-- Melt 2 Tbsp butter in large skillet over medium-high heat.
+- Meanwhile, melt 2 Tbsp butter in large skillet over medium-high heat.
 Add leeks and saute for 2 minutes.
 Add mushrooms and saute additional 5 minutes or until lightly browned.
 Transfer leek mixture to a small bowl.
-Wipe skillet clean.
+Wipe skillet clean (or not – I usually don’t).

 - Melt 4 Tbsp butter in skillet over medium heat; whisk in flour.
 Cook, whisking constantly, 2 minutes.
-Gradually whisk in cream and broth.
+Gradually whisk in milk and broth.
 Bring mixture to a boil, stirring often.
-Reduce heat to medium-low; gradually whisk in Cheddar cheese and 4 Tbsp Parmesan cheese until smooth.
+Reduce heat to medium-low; gradually whisk in Cheddar cheese and 1/2 cup Parmesan cheese until smooth.
 Stir in salt and pepper.

-- Stir cream mixture into pasta.
+- Stir cheese & cream mixture into pasta.
 Stir in tuna, chives, and parsley (or tarragon), beans and leek mixture.
-Transfer to a lightly greased 13×9-inch baking dish.
+Lightly spray 3 casserole dishes that are 1.5 quart each (6 cups).
+Divide mixture evenly between the 3 casserole dishes.

-- In a small bowl, stir together potato chips, panko, melted butter (2 Tbsp), and remaining 2 Tbsp Parmesan cheese.
+- In a small bowl, stir together crushed potato chips, panko, melted butter (2 Tbsp), and remaining 1/2 cup Parmesan cheese.
 Sprinkle over pasta mixture.
+If freezing, use 3 small ziploc bags and divide the topping evenly between them and freeze with the casserole.

 - Bake at 350 F for 35 to 40 minutes, or until bubbly.
 Let stand 10 minutes before serving (allows the dish to firm up a little).